Peakbagger.com Help and Glossary

 Many peaks, and most cols/saddles, do not have exact spot elevations on topographic maps.
 Therefore, the elevations for these features can only be expressed as a range.
 When calculating a prominence value for a peak (summit elevation minus key col elevation), the value is called "optimistic" when the highest possible summit elevation and lowest possible key col elevation are used.
 This number is the maximum possible prominence value for a peak, and will almost always be an overstatement of the true value.
 This site generally uses Clean Prominence for prominence-based lists, not optimistic prominence

-When a peak does not have a precise peak or key col elevation on topographic maps. one method for determining prominence is to "split the difference" and use values at the mid-point of a countour range.
-This is called "Average Prominence", or sometime
+When a peak does not have a precise peak or key col elevation on topographic maps, one method for determining prominence is to "split the difference" and use values at the mid-point of a countour range.
+This is called "Average Prominence", or sometimes

 (8734 - 8020) = 714 feet.
 8020 is the average elevation of the col, midway between the contour interval.
 If a peak has a summit elevation with an interval, a similar operation is done for the that, too.

 One objection to the use of average prominence is that an invented number that does not appear on the map is being used.
 However, this number is more likely to be closer than the true number than when using clean or optimistic prominence.

 The Peakbagger.com Database (PBC Database) is a large, complex computer database that stores information on over 50,000 mountain peaks, 2000 mountain ranges, and other associated information.
 However, it is not by any means complete, since there are theoretically millions of peaks that are simply not in it.
 This means that many of the automatically-generated web pages on this site contain errors of omission.
 In particular, isolation distances that are calculated for peaks will be greatly overstated if the true nearest higher peak is not in the database.
 Also, the simple lists of the ten highest peaks in a given mountain range will often have less than ten peaks, or, very often, list the wrong ten peaks.